VerifyTests/Verify.MicrosoftLogging/readme.md

 ## Usage

-Enable VerifyHttp once at assembly load time:
+Enable once at assembly load time:

 <!-- snippet: Enable -->
 <a id='snippet-enable'></a>